ortus-docs/coldbox-docs/overview/creating_an_application.md

 File        471 Jan 15,2015 14:01:18 robots.txt
 ```

 > **Info** Remember you can use the tab-completion to get all the necessary input and arguments into the commands.
+You can also use the `app-wizard` command and CommandBox will prompt for all your options in a nice CLI wizard.

 <br>